Spiced Pumpkin Punch

 Preparing your Spiced Pumpkin Punch:

--Place all of the ingredients in a cocktail shaker and shake vigorously.
-(If you don’t have a cocktail shaker, don’t panic.
-Just use a teaspoon to really mix things up.)
+-Place all of the ingredients except the ginger beer in a cocktail shaker and shake vigorously.
+If you don’t have a cocktail shaker, don’t panic.
+Just use a teaspoon to really mix things up.

 - 1 ounce pumpkin puree